population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-![Projected Seasonality in Food Insecurity from UNPS and Observed Food Insecurity for Three UHFS Outcomes](../figures/seasonality.pdf){#fig:seasonality}
+![Projected seasonality in food insecurity from UNPS and observed food insecurity for three UHFS outcomes](../figures/seasonality.pdf){#fig:seasonality}

-All three UHFS questions follow the same general pattern as the UNPS question outside the lockdown periods, September 2020 through April 2021.
+All three UHFS questions follow the same general pattern as the UNPS question outside the lockdown periods, September 2020 through April 2021, while the months following the lockdowns are clearly elevated.
-For the initial lockdown, both the short- and medium-run effects show clearly in the UHFS questions.
 Although it is possible that these high values were the result of seasonal variation, we consider it unlikely for two reasons.
 First, there is no evidence of the same elevation for April 2021, which is also in the lean season but nine months after the lockdown.
 Second, the medium-term effects of the second lockdown show even worse medium-term food insecurity outcomes despite being in a non-lean period.

 Our second approach is to re-estimate our main models on three subsets of the data.
-First, we make use of the fact that round 6 took place during the April/May lean season but was the round least affected by lockdowns and estimate our main model using only information from rounds 1, 2, and 6.
+First, we make use of the fact that Round 6 took place during the April/May lean season but was the round least affected by lockdowns.
+Because Rounds 1 and 2 also took place during the lean season, we
+estimate our main model using only information from Rounds 1, 2, and 6.
 The results are shown in the top panel of Appendix [@fig:seasonality_comparison].
 Compared to the main model, the short-run effects are slightly smaller and the medium effect larger.

+Second, to show the robustness of the second lockdown medium-run results, we make use of the fact that Rounds 4 and 7 were collected during almost the same calendar month.
-Second, the only two rounds collected during almost the same calendar month were rounds 4 and 7, and the bottom panel of Appendix [@fig:seasonality_comparison] shows the results when we restrict to those two rounds.
+The bottom panel of Appendix [@fig:seasonality_comparison] shows the results when we restrict to those two rounds.
 The medium-run effect of the second lockdown for this sample is smaller but still statistically significant in most cases.
-Complicating this comparison is that the number of new Covid cases was close to constant within each round and smaller during round 7 than round 4, resulting in potential multicollinearity and statistically significant *negative* effects of new cases on food insecurity for some outcomes.
+Complicating this comparison is that the number of new COVID-19 cases was close to constant within each round and smaller during Round 7 than Round 4, resulting in potential multicollinearity and statistically significant *negative* effects of new cases on food insecurity for some outcomes.

 Finally, we expect urban households to be less affected by seasonality, and Appendix [@fig:seasonality_urban], therefore, shows the results using only urban households across all rounds.